 I’m Keiko Elizabeth and truthfully, I came to acting much later in life than most.
-Though I’ve been fortunate in my time here in Los Angeles to work on such diverse television shows as Hawaii Five-0 and Hot in Cleveland, I didn’t grow up wanting to perform.
+Though I’ve loved working on shows like Showtime’s City on a Hill and ABC’s How to Get Away with Murder, I didn’t grow up wanting to perform.

 I grew up wanting to change the world: at 8 I wanted to be the first female president of the United States (still technically possible).
 I aspired to work as a doctor with Doctors Without Borders while pre-med at Stanford, and then as a teacher at inner-city schools in the Bay Area.
 I worked with middle school kids transitioning out of juvenile hall in San Francisco and helped found a K-8 in Oakland’s culturally-rich Fruitvale neighborhood.
 Both of these schools were arts-based, and it was in these performance-rich educational environments that I saw first-hand the power of storytelling to connect communities and individuals.

 Aimee Musilcasting assoc.

 “When I first met Keiko, I wondered why, based on her obvious talent and great look, she wasn’t already a television star.
 I quickly learned the reason–in addition to being a skilled actress, after an accomplished and admirable ‘past life’ as a teacher working with troubled teenagers in San Francisco, she only recently made the decision to follow her dream of acting professionally.”

 My first experience as an actor was as a grown woman running around in a green wig in a local production of The Wizard of Oz, and I instantly became obsessed with the craft and process of an actor.
 A few more productions led to acceptance into an MFA program at CSU Fullerton, where I recently graduated with my MFA in acting.